The Department's vision

 Libraries NI services

-- free membership and lending service including dvds, e-books and audio books
+- free membership and lending service including books, e-books, e-newspapers, e-magazines and audio books

-- access to information about government services and activities in the community
+- access to information about public services and activities in the community

 The Department also supports:

 Delivering Tomorrow’s Libraries